 A 36-year-old woman with right arm reflex sympathetic dystrophy and dystonic posture (movement disorder) [13].
-A 68-year-old woman with complex regional pain syndrome type II (causalgia) [13].

 - In the 17th Century, Ambroise Pare presented the earliest description of RSD as severe burning pain following peripheral nerve injury.
 Pare, a surgeon, treated King Charles IX for smallpox by inducing bleeding with a lancet applied to the arm.
-After this treatment, the king suffered from persistent pain, muscle contracture, and inability to flex or extend his arm. - In 1864, Mitchell coined the term causalgia, which means burning pain, to describe persistent symptoms following gunshot wounds to peripheral nerves during the American Civil War. - In 1900, Sudeck described radiographic spotty osteopenia. - In 1916, Leriche focused on the sympathetic nervous system. - In 1943, Livingston expanded the Leriche vicious circle theory that includes the following: - Abnormally firing, self-sustaining loops in the dorsal horn - Provoked by a small irritation focus in small nerve endings of major nerve trunks - Activating central projecting fibers, giving rise to pain - In 1946, Evans used the term RSD, believing that sympathetic hyperactivity is involved somehow in the abnormal activity in the periphery.
+After this treatment, the king suffered from persistent pain, muscle contracture, and inability to flex or extend his arm. - In 1864, Mitchell coined the term causalgia, which means burning pain, to describe persistent symptoms following gunshot wounds to peripheral nerves during the American Civil War. - In 1900, Sudeck described radiographic spotty osteopenia. - In 1916, Leriche focused on the sympathetic nervous system.

-- In 1993, the International Association for the Study of Pain (IASP) held a Special Consensus Conference addressing diagnosis and terminology (endorsing the term CRPS). - In 1995, Paice wrote that, even after 130 years, there was still no general agreement on what to call RSD, what causes it, or how best to treat it [1].
+- In 1943, Livingston expanded the Leriche vicious circle theory that includes the following: - Abnormally firing, self-sustaining loops in the dorsal horn - Provoked by a small irritation focus in small nerve endings of major nerve trunks - Activating central projecting fibers, giving rise to pain - In 1946, Evans used the term RSD, believing that sympathetic hyperactivity is involved somehow in the abnormal activity in the periphery. - In 1993, the International Association for the Study of Pain (IASP) held a Special Consensus Conference addressing diagnosis and terminology (endorsing the term CRPS). - In 1995, Paice wrote that, even after 130 years, there was still no general agreement on what to call RSD, what causes it, or how best to treat it [1].

-Pathophysiology.
-CRPS is a relatively common disabling disorder of unknown pathophysiology [2].
+Pathophysiology is unknown [2].
 RSD is a variable symptom complex that probably results from multiple causes arising through different pathophysiologic mechanisms.
-Changes in the peripheral and central somatosensory, autonomic, and motor processing and a pathologic interaction of sympathetic and afferent systems are described as underlying mechanisms.

 - Several hypotheses exist regarding the mechanism of sympathetically mediated pain and describe central and peripheral components: a complete functional loss of cutaneous sympathetic vasoconstrictor activity in an early stage of RSD/CRPS I, with recovery [3].
-This autonomic dysfunction originates in the central nervous system (CNS). - The role of spinal component to microcirculatory abnormalities at stage 1 of RSD, which appeared to manifest itself through a neural antidromic mechanism [4].
-This spinal component may be evoked by traumatic excitation of a peripheral nerve on the affected side. - The role of positive feedback circuit, consisting of primary afferent neuron, spinal cord neurons, sympathetic neurons, and a pathologic sympathetic coupling. - The cause of vascular abnormalities is unknown, and debate still surrounds the question of whether the sympathetic nervous system (SNS) is involved in the generation of these changes. - In patients with acute RSD, immunoglobulin G labeled with indium-111 (111In) is concentrated in the affected extremity. - A study with 31P (phosphorus) nuclear magnetic resonance (NMR) spectroscopy showed an impairment of high-energy phosphate metabolism, which explains why these patients are unable, rather than unwilling, to exercise.
+This autonomic dysfunction originates in the central nervous system (CNS).
+The sympathetic nervous system (SNS) is involved in the generation of vascular abnormalities. - The role of spinal component to microcirculatory abnormalities at stage 1 of RSD, which appeared to manifest itself through a neural antidromic mechanism [4].
+This spinal component may be evoked by traumatic excitation of a peripheral nerve on the affected side. - The role of positive feedback circuit, consisting of primary afferent neuron, spinal cord neurons, sympathetic neurons, and a pathologic sympathetic coupling.

-- Electron microscope studies of skeletal muscle biopsies showed reduced mitochondrial enzyme activity, vesiculation of mitochondria, disintegration of myofibrils, abnormal depositions of lipofuscin, swelling of endothelial layers, and thickening of the basal membrane, which are all signs of oxidative stress.
+- Immunoglobulin G labeled with indium-111 (111In) is concentrated in the affected extremity. - An impairment of high-energy phosphate metabolism explains why these patients are unable, rather than unwilling, to exercise. - Electron microscope studies of skeletal muscle biopsies showed reduced mitochondrial enzyme activity, vesiculation of mitochondria, disintegration of myofibrils, abnormal depositions of lipofuscin, swelling of endothelial layers, and thickening of the basal membrane, which are all signs of oxidative stress.
 Oxygen consumption is reduced in limbs affected by RSD, and reduction of pain following treatment with oral vasodilators has been described. - After a partial nerve lesion, excessive antidromic activation of undamaged afferent C fibers and neuropeptide release, leading to acute vasodilation within the innervation territory of the affected nerve, were demonstrated. - The frequency of the presence of human lymphocyte antigen-DQ1 (HLA-DQ1) was increased significantly in RSD compared with control frequencies.
 This association provides an indication of an organic basis. - The autoantibodies against nervous system structures have been described in these patients [5].

 Epidemiology.
-United States.
-Limited information is available.
-Actual incidence is unknown, as CRPS is often misdiagnosed.
+U.S. Limited information is available.
+CRPS is often misdiagnosed.
 Some sources report, the incidence of causalgia (CRPS II) following injury to a peripheral nerve is 1-5%.
 The incidence of RSD (CRPS I) is 1-2% after various fractures and 2-5% after peripheral nerve injury.